AC Replacement Cost: What Hill Country Homeowners Need to Know

 Get Your A/C Ready for the Next Season

 Taking care of your A/C during the off-season ensures that it’s ready to keep you cool when summer rolls around.
-Hill Country Refrigeration is here to help with A/C maintenance and inspections.
+Hill Country AC, Heating, Plumbing is here to help with A/C maintenance and inspections.
 Contact us at (830) 362-1142 or click here to schedule your winter tune-up today and keep your system in top shape.

 2025 EPA Refrigerant Changes

-Hill Country Refrigeration Is Helping You Save Big on HVAC Upgrades!
+Hill Country AC, Heating, Plumbing Is Helping You Save Big on HVAC Upgrades!

 Understanding the 2025 EPA Refrigerant Changes: What Homeowners Need to Know

 Starting January 1st, 2025, the EPA will phase out R-410A refrigerant in residential HVAC systems.
 This change aims to reduce environmental impact but may increase the cost of new HVAC units and repairs.
-Hill Country Refrigeration is here to help you save before prices rise.
+Hill Country AC, Heating, Plumbing is here to help you save before prices rise.

 Exclusive Offer – Save Up to $3,333 on a New HVAC System!